-This company has led this confluence of features, offering professional monitoring plus the conveniences do-it-yourself systems introduced.
+This company has led this confluence of features, offering professional monitoring plus the conveniences of do-it-yourself systems introduced.

-Yes, Frontpoint requires a contract and you’ll be paying for 24/7 professional monitoring.
+Yes, Frontpoint requires a contract, and you’ll be paying for 24/7 professional monitoring.
 But you’ll also have a user-friendly app that can control your locks, lights, and thermostat.

 With Frontpoint, you install the equipment yourself since it’s wireless, lightweight, and easy to position with included adhesive strips.

 Essentially, Frontpoint offers the best features of monitored and unmonitored services in one package: professional monitoring, quality equipment, convenient features, and a do-it-yourself approach.

 That’s why I’ve listed Frontpoint first.

 I also like the 30-day, risk-free guarantee.
 If you’re unhappy with the service, Frontpoint won’t bill you, and you can return all the hardware.
 You won’t be on the hook for the rest of the contract.